Long-tailed dwarf hamster: Behaviour

-The activity cycle is a nocturnal.
+The activity cycle is nocturnal.
 The species feeds on seeds and insects.
 It constructs shallow tunnels and burrows under boulders, creating storage chambers where excess food is stored for winter use.
 Abandoned burrows of other animals are sometimes used and side-passages are created leading to grass-lined nesting chambers.
 Breeding starts in March or April and two or more litters of up to nine young are born during the summer.

 Status

 C. longicaudatus has a wide range and a large total population.
 Although its habitat may be increasingly affected by drought in years to come, and there may be increased pressure on the habitat from grazing by livestock, these are unlikely to have a significant adverse effect and no particular threats to this species have been identified.
 The International Union for Conservation of Nature has therefore assessed the hamster's conservation status as being of "least concern".